AbstractSDK/cw-orchestrator/docs/src/interchain/quick-start.md

 ### Creating the environment

 In order to interact with your environment using IBC capabilities, you first need to create an interchain structure.
-In this guide, we will create a mock environment for local testing.
-[Click here, if you want to interact with actual nodes](#with-actual-cosmos-sdk-nodes).
+In this guide, we will create a mock environment for local testing. [↓Click here, if you want to interact with actual nodes](#with-actual-cosmos-sdk-nodes).

 With mock chains, you can create a mock environment simply by specifying chains ids and sender addresses.